 Last month Forrester Research published their first-ever Wave for Software Composition Analysis (SCA).
 Wave’s provide enterprise IT and development teams with Forrester’s assessment of the state of the vendor landscape, grading vendors on their strategy, solution, and market presence.
 Vendors are then ranked in bands: Leaders, Strong Performers, Contenders, and Challengers.

-Forrester singled out Black Duck by Synopsys as the sole vendor recognized in the top category of “Leader,” a ranking that testifies to both our current offerings and future plans for delivering new Software Composition Analysis solutions to our customers.
+Forrester singled out Black Duck (now Synopsys) as the sole vendor recognized in the top category of “Leader,” a ranking that testifies to both our current offerings and future plans for delivering new software composition analysis solutions to our customers.

 Unlike SCA, DevOps is a term that almost everybody in development and IT is familiar with, though many are just as confused about what it is.
 According to Wikipedia, DevOps is “a set of practices that emphasize the collaboration and communication of both software developers and information technology (IT) professionals while automating the process of software delivery and infrastructure changes.”

-Note that I say tools not tool.
-You can’t go a buy a DevOps tool and in practice, teams adopting a DevOps model assemble their development and deployment framework by selecting and integrating a wide variety of solutions: IDEs, source and binary repositories, build and CI automation solutions, and test tools.
+Note that I say “tools,” not “tool.”
+You can’t go and buy a DevOps tool, and in practice, teams adopting a DevOps model assemble their development and deployment framework by selecting and integrating a wide variety of solutions: IDEs, source and binary repositories, build and CI automation solutions, and test tools.

-SCA solutions can be compatible with DevOps if, like Black Duck solutions, they provide you with the ability integrate open source management throughout your DevOps environment from IDE through to runtime platform.
+SCA solutions can be compatible with DevOps if, like Black Duck, they provide you with the ability integrate open source management throughout your DevOps environment from IDE through to runtime platform.
 Having this flexibility is critical as it allows you to tailor your DevOps environment to your needs rather than a rigid vendor-centric framework.
-This is why we provide a wide range of open-sourced integrations that allow you to integrate Black Duck’s industry leading Open Source Vulnerability and License Management solutions with your other best-of-breed DevOps tools.
+This is why we provide a wide range of open-sourced integrations that allow you to integrate Black Duck, Synopsys’ industry-leading open source vulnerability and license management solution, with your other best-of-breed DevOps tools.